 It is worth seeing a good physiotherapist on the recommendation of your surgeon, and undergo rehab before considering surgery.
 This allows your knee to regain full range of movement and strength, as well as allow bone bruising to settle.
 Some doctors have also argued that ACL reconstruction is associated with a lower risk of early arthritis (degenerative change) on Xray.1

 ACL repair is a newer treatment suitable for certain types of tears where the ends of the torn ACL are reattached to the thigh bone using a device called an internal brace.
 Most ACL tears are not suitable for direct repair and there can be a high rate of revision surgery with repair (1 in 8 patients in some papers).
-There are many studies on the use of stem cell and platelet rich plasma in ACL healing, but these technologies are still in an experimental stage and the “gold standard” treatment is still ACL reconstruction surgery.2
+2

 What are the different types of ACL reconstruction surgeries in Singapore?